Skip to contentSkip to footer

 What educational programmes are available in Brighton?

-What Initiative Is Uniting Brighton Schools in Cultural Harmony?
-Through a programme inspired by the city's Pride festival spirit of inclusivity, students from diverse backgrounds are engaging in shared activities that promote empathy and collaboration.
+Initiative Is Uniting Brighton Schools in Arts Harmony Through a programme inspired by the city's Pride festival spirit of inclusivity, students from diverse backgrounds are engaging in shared activities that promote empathy and collaboration.